OpenDDS/OpenDDS/docs/devguide/quality_of_service.rst

 .. important::

+  This policy is :ref:`mutable <qos-changing>`, but updates to properties after creating the participant might not an effect.
-  This policy is :ref:`immutable <qos-changing>` and affects association indirectly through security.
+  This policy affects association indirectly through security.

   IDL: